-If you come here to get info about Switzer Falls trail, you are on the right site, I mean just a tip.
 They say that experience is the best teacher.
-We got lost.
+We got lost on the way to Switzer Falls.
 I can now give some details after I do research after the hike.
 In every hiking, we always google first its difficulty or sometimes call for more updated info.
 Those details that I gather usually slip off my almost overused memory before I even get to the start.
 I shouldn't rely on GPS as it is always a dead signal zone in the mountain, thus no maps to guide in the wilderness.
 That's actually how I always do, outsmarting GPS and rely on my instinct.

 Saturday, August 29, 2020